victorpengmx/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-### Sharing instructions on how to add a Company
+### Sharing the `addCompany` command with the necessary details to add an existing Company

 1. Sharing instructions on how to add a Company while all companies are displayed

     1. Prerequisites: List all companies using the `companies` command.
 Multiple companies in the list.

     1. Test case: `shareCompany 1`<br>
-       Expected: Connectify converts the company card of the first company into text format, so that user can add the same Company to another address book.
+         Expected: Connectify generates the command to add the first company to the address book.

     1. See "Deleting a company" above for some examples of unsuccessful calls of shareCompany.